PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

   - L0.MLP: A4 impact: Calculate D4.T5 % 10.
 Perfectly accurate A4
   - L1.MLP: A4 impact: Use is not understood.

-Even without using the "not understood" cells, A5 and A4 are calculated with perfect accuracy in time.
+Even ignoring "not understood" cells, A5 and A4 are calculated with perfect accuracy in time.
 Modifying the first diagram, we can show this hypothesis diagramatically:

 <img src="{{site.url}}/assets/StaircaseA3L2H3_Part2.svg" style="display: block; margin: auto;" />